 Students: The Victoria College students are informed in detail about Campus Security policies and procedures during freshman orientation classes.
-In addition, copies of the Victoria College Campus Security Crime Statistics are distributed to all students during all registration periods and information can be accessed on the web at http://www.victoriacollege.edu/campuspolice.
+In addition, copies of the Victoria College Campus Security Crime Statistics are distributed to all students during all registration periods.

-Employees: Copies of the Victoria College Campus Security and Crime Statistics brochure are distributed annually to all employees and can also be accessed on the web page address that follows.
+Employees: Copies of the Victoria College Campus Security and Crime Statistics brochure are distributed annually to all employees.

-Students and Employees: If a trend of serious or illegal incidents are recorded by Campus Police personnel, then crime alert bulletins may appear in the College FYI e-mail.
-This is to inform employees and students to watch for and report similar activities.
-All students and employees are encouraged to become safety conscious and to develop habits, which if employed, will help to safeguard both personal and college property.

-The following are crime prevention suggestions:
+Students and Employees: When an outbreak of illegal incidents or a serious incident is recorded by Campus Security personnel or the Police, crime alert bulletins appear in the College FYI to alert employees and students to watch for suspicious activity and to inform Campus Security personnel when and where these activities are noted.
+All students and employees are encouraged to become security conscious and to develop habits, which if employed, will help to safeguard both personal and College property.
+The following suggestions are provided in the spirit of crime prevention:

-• Always lock your vehicle and place all valuable items such as stereo, cameras, etc., in the trunk and out of sight.

-Engrave your driver's license number on all valuables that you bring on to campus.
-Record all of your serial numbers and complete description of your property, and keep them in a safe place.
-Never leave books or other items unattended.

-• Watch for suspicious persons and activity.
+- Always lock your vehicle and place all valuable items such as stereo, cameras, etc., in the trunk and out of sight - Engrave your driver's license number on all valuables that you bring on to campus.
+Record all of your serial numbers and complete description of your property, and keep them in a safe place. - NEVER leave books or other items unattended.
+High risk areas are the Student Center, Library, and other commonly used areas. - Watch for suspicious person and activity.
 Take note of physical descriptions involving suspicious persons and vehicles.
-Notify Campus Police/Security for an investigative follow-up.

-Employees who leave their offices should always lock their door and post a sign designating their expected return time.

-Do not loan college keys to anyone.

-• When classrooms are vacated for the day, turn off lights, close and lock the door prior to departure.

-• Get acquainted with co-workers.
-Be aware of persons who do not belong in designated areas.

-• If criminal incidents or offenses are discovered, contact Campus Police / Security.

-• Notify Campus Police if unattended packages or backpacks or observed in an area for an unusually long period of time.

-Campus Security is available to provide escorts to vehicles anytime for students and employees.
+Notify Campus Security Officer or the Police as appropriate for an investigative follow-up. - Employees who leave their offices are encourage to lock their offices and post a sign designating their expected return time. - Do not loan College keys to anyone. - When classrooms are vacated for the day, turn off lights and close the door prior to departure. - Get acquainted with co-workers and become familiar with who works in which areas.
+Be aware of persons not belonging in designated areas. - If incidents or offenses are discovered, contact Campus Security Officer or the Police Department, as appropriate.

 ALL vehicles parked on campus must display a current Victoria College or University of Houston-Victoria decal.
-The decal must be placed on: (1) the back window on the driver's side; (2) the back bumper on the driver's side; or (3) on a plastic decal hanger available in the Bookstore and College Central.
+The decal must be placed on: (1) the back window on the driver's side; (2) the back bumper on the driver's side; or (3) on a plastic decal hanger available in the Bookstore and Business Office.